 IS THERE A SLEDDING AREA?
 Bluewood does not provide an area for sledding & snow play; however, many people do sled down in the snow park area located just before turning onto our access road.

 IS THERE A LOST & FOUND AT BLUEWOOD?
-Lost items are kept at the mountain for only the weekend it was lost.
-We simply do not have room at the ski area to keep the items there.
-We then take all items to the Dayton business office.
+Lost items are kept at the mountain for only the week it was lost.
+We simply do not have room at the ski area to keep the items.
 It is best to email us at firstname.lastname@example.org with questions about your items.
 We will see what we can find and then arrange a time for the items to be picked up.

 WHAT IS YOUR OUTREACH PROGRAM?
 Bluewood is proud to serve hundreds of at-risk youth each season.
 We bring skiing and snowboarding opportunities to youth that may not experience the mountain without this program.
 Click here for details.